Rikidozan/city-in-east-and-southeast-asia/seminars.md

 Freedman, Alisa. *Tokyo in Transit: Japanese Culture on the Rails and Road*.
 Stanford University Press, 2011, Introduction and Ch 1-2, 4 (1-115,173-224)

+Frasch, Tilman.
+‘Tracks in the City: Technology, Mobility and Society in Colonial Rangoon and Singapore’. *Modern Asian Studies* 46, no. 1 (2012): 97–118.

+*No elective readings this week, handout on one of the required readings*

 **Further Reading**

+Dick, H. W., and Peter James Rimmer. *Cities, Transport, and Communications: The Integration of Southeast Asia Since 1850*.
+Houndmills, Basingstoke, Hampshire ; New York: PalgraveMacmillan, 2003.

 Ericson, Steven J. *The Sound of the Whistle: Railroads and the State in Meiji Japan*.
 Harvard Univ Asia Center, 1996 (P)

 Traganou, Jilly. *The Tōkaidō Road: Traveling and Representation in Edo and Meiji Japan*.
 Psychology Press, 2004 (P)

+Lee, Anru, ‘Subways as a Space of Cultural Intimacy: The Mass Rapid Transit System in Taipei, Taiwan’ in *The China Journal* No.58 (Jul., 2007), p.43

 ### Week 9: Spaces of Tourism and Leisure